MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-classiccomclasssetting.md

 Qualifiers: [**MappingStrings**](https://msdn.microsoft.com/library/aa393650) ("Win32Registry\|HKEY\_LOCAL\_MACHINE\\\\SOFTWARE\\\\Classes\\\\CLSID\\\\{GUID}\\\\ProgID\[Default\]")
 </dt> </dl>

 Programmatic identifier associated with the COM component.
-The format of a ProgID is &lt;Vendor.&lt;Component.&lt;Version.
+The format of a ProgID is <Vendor.<Component.<Version.
 This identifier is not guaranteed to be unique.

 </dd> <dt>